oaroki-git/worst-pixel-sorter/README.md

 # usage
 call the `UIwrapper` function for manual input of parameters, or the `readConfig` function to read a toml file at `~/.config/pixelsort.toml`

+# configuration
+this pixel sorter follows after [@Acerola_t's pixel sorting video](https://youtu.be/HMmmBDRy-jE?si=xwhLxhm4TeBg9YvG) which uses a contrast map to figure out what to sort.

+pixels with a grayscale value in the range (black threshold, white threshold) will be sorted.